shelleywong/CSCI211-Course-Materials/Programs/program06.md

 };
 ```
 Pure virtual functions MUST be overridden by the sub class before the sub class can be instantiated.<br>

+* In general, you should make all member variables `private`.
+However, when working with inheritance, you can give member variables `protected` access.
+  * `protected` member variables are accessible to the base class that defines them and any derived classes that inherit from the base class.
+  * `protected` members are not accessible outside of the base class and derived classes so, similar to `private` members, they cannot be accessed outside of the classes that use them.

 ### The Derived Classes